tue-mps-edu/asd-engd-project-2019-thermal-object-detection/src/README.md

-Then, we load the kernel module.
+Then, the v4l2loopback kernel module must be loaded for the Thermal Grabber library to interface with.

 ```
 $ sudo modprobe v4l2loopback